ZenDevvv/Vending-Machine/README.md

    ```

 4. **Test the API using JEST**:
-   The test file is located in the test folder from the root.
-Run the following:
+   The test file and test cases are located in the "test" folder in the root directory.
+To run the tests, use the following command:

     ```bash
     npm test